 Twitter is the microblogging platform that allows your brand to broadcast short messages at a high frequency to followers.
-The question that many clients have when it comes to Twitter is whether or not they should be on it.
-We believe the answer to this question depends on the brand and the audience.
+The question that many clients have when it comes to Twitter is whether or not they should be on it, but we believe the answer to this depends on the brand and the audience.

 Should your social strategy include Twitter?

 At Concentrek Group, we customize social media strategies to meet your individual needs and goals.
 This process involves assessing your industry, your audience, and your product or service offering.
 If your brand’s message is a fit for the platform and your audience is there, we may recommend that your brand create a presence on Twitter.

 Brands that meet the below requirements tend to get a Twitter ‘gold star.'